Dowdy

 Dowdy is a surname.
 Common anglicisation of the ancient Irish surname Ó Dubhda (English: O'Dowd).
 Other anglicised variants are Dowd, Dawdy, Dowdy, O'Dowda and Dowds, with Doody and Duddy, found around Killarney, where a branch of the Connacht family settled.
 All are Ó Dubhda (pronounced O Dooda) in Irish, the root word being "dubh" black.
 A quite distinct minor sept of Ó Dubhda was located in County Londonderry.

+Dowdy also means plain and unfashionable in style or dress.
+Lacking stylishness or neatness; shabby.
+Comparative is "dowdier", superlative "dowdiest".

 Notable people

 Notable people with the surname include: